pelagia123/todo-list-tutorial/observable-gallery/observable.md

 Notice the BehaviorSubject constructor takes one argument – initial value.
 When we start to subscribe to `activePhoto$` it will give us this value and, later, every next that comes to it.
 Our first value is empty string, since there’s no active photo when application starts.

-Let’s now go to our gallery and change value of activePhotoID$ every time user clicks on photo.
+Let's take a look on our `gallery.component.html` file

 ```typescript
 <img (click)="onPhotoClick(photo.id)" [src]="photo.url">
 ```

 We already know what’s going on here.
 Once user clicks on a photo, we’re going to call the `onPhotoClick` method with one argument: `photo.id`.
+We want to change value of `activePhotoID$` every time user clicks on photo.
 How do we implement `onPhotoClick` to make sure it sends value to `activePhotoID$`?
-We can do so like this:
+We can do so in `gallery.component.ts` like this:

 ```typescript
 onPhotoClick(photoID: string) {